OndrejKnebl/Multiswitch_Grafana_panel_plugin_source_codes/README.md

 - module.ts

 #
-- You can find more information about the plugin in this repository: https://github.com/OndrejKnebl/Multiswitch_Grafana_panel_plugin
+- You can find more information about the plugin and ready plugin for import into your Grafana in this repository: https://github.com/OndrejKnebl/Multiswitch_Grafana_panel_plugin
 - More information about creating or importing the Grafana panel plugin for sending downlinks on the site: https://lora.vsb.cz/index.php/grafana-panel-plugin-for-sending-downlinks/

 # More information about Multifunctional Switching Device